-This 5 hour practical course is available only for students registered for the course Numercial Methods for Fiscal and Monetary Policy Analysis.
+This 5 hour practical course is available only for students registered for the course Numerical Methods for Fiscal and Monetary Policy Analysis.

 Through specific examples of state-of-the-art monetary and fiscal policy models (e.g. models with zero-lower bound constraint, financial frictions, forward-guidance, etc.) the computer lab practicals will give participants the opportunity to familiarize with the different routines described in class, and will demonstrate their advantages and disadvantages in terms of accuracy and efficiency.
+No previous knowledge of numerical methods is required, but a basic knowledge of MATLAB (or another programming language) would be very helpful.